Systematic study of Schmidt-type partitions via weighted words: Abstract

-where $\la=(\la_1,\ldots)$ run through some subsets of over-partitions, and $C(\la)$ is a certain product of ``colors'' assigned to the parts of $\la$.
-This formula allows us not only to retrieve several known Schmidt-type theorems but also to provide new Schmidt-type theorems for sets $S$ with non-periodic gaps.
-The example of $S=\{n(n-1)/2+1:n\in 1\}$ leads to the following statement: for all non-negative integer $m$, the number of partitions such that $\sum_{i\in S}\la_i =m$ is equal to the number of plane partitions of $m$.
+where $\la=(\la_1,\ldots)$ run through some subsets of over-partitions, and $C(\la)$ is a certain product of ``colors'' assigned to the parts of $\la$, and $q^s$ is a formal power of $q$ for $s\in M$.
+This formula allows us not only to retrieve several known Schmidt-type theorems but also to provide new Schmidt-type theorems for non-periodic sequences $S$.
+For example, when $(M,+,0)=(\mathbb{Z}_{\geq 0},+,0)$, $s_n=1$ if there exists $i\geq 1$ such $n=\{i(i-1)/2+1\}$ and $s_n=0$ otherwise, we obtain the following statement: for all non-negative integer $m$, the number of partitions such that $\sum_{i\geq 1}\la_{i(i-1)/2+1} =m$ is equal to the number of plane partitions of $m$.
 Furthermore, we introduce a new family of partitions, the block partitions, generalizing the $k$-elongated partitions.
 From that family of partitions, we provide a generalization of a Schmidt-type theorem due to Andrews and Paule regarding $k$-elongated partitions and establish a link with the Eulerian polynomials.